ieiei/ianvei/rust-for-rustaceans/13 THE RUST ECOSYSTEM.md

 This line will work only if all the right traits are in scope, which the prelude takes care of.

 In general, you should be careful when adding glob imports to your code, as they can potentially turn additions to the indicated module into backward-incompatible changes.
 For example, if someone adds a new trait to a module you glob-import from, and that new trait makes a method foo available on a type that already had some other foo method, code that calls foo on that type will no longer compile as the call to foo is now ambiguous.
-Interestingly enough, while the existence of glob imports makes any mod- ule addition a technically breaking change, the Rust RFC on API evolution (RFC 1105; see *https://rust-lang.github.io/rfcs/1105-api-evolution.html*) does *not* require a library to issue a new major version for such a change.
+Interestingly enough, while the existence of glob imports makes any module addition a technically breaking change, the Rust RFC on API evolution (RFC 1105; see *https://rust-lang.github.io/rfcs/1105-api-evolution.html*) does *not* require a library to issue a new major version for such a change.
 The RFC goes into great detail about why, and I recommend you read it, but the gist is that minor releases are allowed to require minimally invasive changes to dependents, like having to add type annotations in edge cases, because oth- erwise a large fraction of changes would require new major versions despite being very unlikely to actually break any consumers.

 Specifically in the case of preludes, using glob imports is usually fine when recommended by the vending crate, since its maintainers know that their users will use glob imports for the prelude module and thus will take that into account when deciding whether a change requires a major version bump.

-**Staying Up to Date**
+### Staying Up to Date

 Rust, being such a young language, is evolving rapidly.
 The language itself, the standard library, the tooling, and the broader ecosystem are all still in their infancy, and new developments happen every day.
 While staying on top of all the changes would be infeasible, it’s worth your time to keep up with significant developments so that you can take advantage of the latest and greatest features in your projects.

 For monitoring improvements to Rust itself, including new language features, standard library additions, and core tooling upgrades, the official Rust blog at *https://blog.rust-lang.org/* is a good, low-volume place to start.
 It mainly features announcements for each new Rust release.
 I recommend you make a habit of reading these, as they tend to include interesting tid- bits that will slowly but surely deepen your knowledge of the language.
 To dig a little deeper, I highly recommend reading the detailed changelogs for Rust and Cargo as well (links can usually be found near the bottom of each release announcement).
 The changelogs surface changes that weren’t large enough to warrant a paragraph in the release notes but that may be just what you need two weeks from now.
 For a less frequently updated news source, check in on *The Edition Guide* at *https://doc.rust-lang.org/edition-guide/*, which outlines what’s new in each Rust edition.
 Rust editions tend to be released every three years.

 **N O T E** *Clippy is often able to tell you when you can take advantage of a new language or standard library feature—always enable Clippy!*

-**N O T E**

 If you’re curious about how Rust itself is developed, you may also want to subscribe to the *Inside Rust* blog at *https://blog.rust-lang.org/inside-rust/*.
 It includes updates from the various Rust teams, as well as incident reports, larger change proposals, edition planning information, and the like.
 To get involved in Rust development yourself—which I highly encourage, as it’s a lot of fun and a great learning experience—you can check out the vari- ous Rust working groups at *https://www.rust-lang.org/governance/*, which each focus on improving a specific aspect of Rust.
 Find one that appeals to you, check in with the group wherever it meets and ask how you may be able to help.
 You can also join the community discussion about Rust internals over at *https://internals.rust-lang.org/*; this is another great way to get insight into the thought that goes into every part of Rust’s design and development.